slackapi/template-announcement-approvals/README.md

 # "AnnounceBot" Approval Workflows with Modal

-> :sparkles: *Updated January 2020: As we have introduced some new features, this tutorial and the code samples have been updated!
+> :sparkles: *Updated October 2020: As we have introduced some new features, this tutorial and the code samples have been updated!
 All the changes from the previous version of this example, read the [DIFF.md](diff.md)*

 ---